Recruiting | 8Min Read

 4. Outreach

-Once the qualification check is completed, the headhunter starts to approach the candidates via cold calling and email to ask for an appointment.
+Once the qualification check is completed, the executive headhunter starts to approach the candidates via cold calling and email to ask for an appointment.
 In addition, they focus on increasing the engagement and interest of the candidate by mentioning the benefits they are willing to offer to persuade the candidate.

 Whosoever shows interest in the offer, the headhunter arranges an interview for them.

-5. Create a client shortlist
+5. Create a Client Shortlist

-As the headhunter completes the stage of the interview and background check, they make a shortlist of the candidates who are matching with the criteria.
+As the executive headhunter completes the stage of the interview and background check, they make a shortlist of the candidates who are matching with the criteria.
 They include candidates who could be the prime candidates for their clients, or the company gives them work to find executives.

 Afterwards, they provide the list of suitable candidates to the clients they become a mediator.
 They provide their extended service of organising client interviews and negotiations.